 5. If you are self-employed review your potential deductions

-I’ve covered this slightly above, but for those who are self-employed you have a whole different level of accountability.
-You need to review all of your income, insure your quarterly reports are being made and then finally start looking at potential deductions.
+I’ve covered this slightly above, but for those who are self-employed, you have a whole different level of accountability.
+You need to review all of your income, ensure your quarterly reports are being made and then finally start looking at potential deductions.

 I’m not an account and beyond the basic don’t feel comfortable giving advice.
 I highly recommend this article that details additional measure you can take as a self-employed individual to prepare for taxes.